 What is a Homeowners' Exemption and how can it save me money?

-If you own and occupy your home as your principal place of residence, you are eligible for a Homeowners’ Exemption that reduces your property taxes by approximately $70 annually.
+If you own and occupy your home as your principal place of residence, you are eligible for a Homeowners’ Exemption that reduces your property taxes by approximately $75 annually.
 The Office of the Assessor will send you an application in about three to four months after the Department of Registrar-Recorder/County Clerk records your deed.
+You may also visit the Assessor’s Website to apply for the Homeowners’ Exemption.

 Are there any Assistance Programs or Payment Plans for Property Taxes?